+++++ +++++ +++++ +++++ +++++

 Some even tried their hand at professional athletics but their consciences bothered them — conscience is another thing to which the influential MAGAclass had declared an end — because of their innate abilities to jump higher than humans, run faster, and read minds.

-The last one had been badly underutilized since their arrival on Earth, perpetually leading to disappointment.
+That last one had been seriously underutilized since their arrival on Earth, perpetually leading to disappointment.

 At the end of 200 years, a rather wild-eyed young man stood up in a public forum — Family TV Nite at the local pub — and declared an end to the alien invasion.